guidobouman/thesis/Documents/ResearchPlan/Subquestion Current status.markdown

+### Sub question 2
-### What is the current status of communication & information exchange between the human brain and the internet?
+#### What is the current status of communication & information exchange between the human brain and the internet?

 #### Explanation
 We chose this question to find out what progress has already been made on this subject and if we can use it to our advantage.